steve-berlin/catchit/venv/share/doc/yt_dlp/README.txt

     Will overwrite any default ones set by yt-dlp.
 -   player_js_variant: The player javascript variant to use for signature and nsig deciphering.
 The known variants are: main, tce, tv, tv_es6, phone, tablet.
-Only main is recommended as a possible workaround; the others are for debugging purposes.
-The default is to use what is prescribed by the site, and can be selected with actual
+The default is main, and the others are for debugging purposes.
+You can use actual to go with what is prescribed by the site
 -   comment_sort: top or new (default) - choose comment sorting mode (on YouTube's side)
 -   max_comments: Limit the amount of comments to gather.